dropwhile/refid/README.md

 ## About

-A RefID (short for Reference Identifier) is a sortable unique identifier, similar to UUIDv7, with a few difference.
+A refid (short for Reference Identifier) is a unique identifier, similar to UUIDv7, with a few difference.

-There are two types of RefIDs: TimePrefixed and RandomPrefixed.
+There are two types of refids: TimePrefixed and RandomPrefixed.

 ### TimePrefixed (type:0x00)